 We have completed the Phase 2 monotherapy studies in melanoma and breast cancer using Ad-RTS-IL-12 + veledimex.
-We will present two poster presentations entitled "Demonstration of systemic antitumor immunity via intratumoral regulated expression of IL-12 in advanced breast cancer and melanoma patients" and "Demonstration of systemic antitumor immunity via intratumoral regulated expression of IL-12 as a gene therapy approach to treatment of cancer" at the upcoming CRI-CIMT-EATI-AACR Inaugural International Cancer Immunotherapy Conference, Translating Science into Survival, September 16-19, 2015 in NY, NY.
+We presented two poster presentations entitled "Demonstration of systemic antitumor immunity via intratumoral regulated expression of IL-12 in advanced breast cancer and melanoma patients" and "Demonstration of systemic antitumor immunity via intratumoral regulated expression of IL-12 as a gene therapy approach to treatment of cancer" at the CRI-CIMT-EATI-AACR Inaugural International Cancer Immunotherapy Conference, Translating Science into Survival on September 16-19, 2015 in NY, NY.

 On April 27, 2015, we announced the initiation of a Phase 1b/2 study of Ad-RTS-hIL-12 + veledimex following standard chemotherapy for the treatment of patients with locally advanced or metastatic breast cancer.
-The study will be conducted at the Memorial Sloan Kettering Cancer Center in New York.
+The study is being conducted at the Memorial Sloan Kettering Cancer Center in New York.
+We will report early data from this study in our abstract titled "Phase 1b/2 study of intratumoral Ad-RTS-hIL-12 + veledimex in patients with chemotherapy-responsive locally advanced or metastatic breast cancer" which has been accepted for a poster presentation at the San Antonio Breast Cancer Symposium, December 8-12, 2015 in San Antonio, TX.
 We have also initiated a multi-center Phase 1 trial to evaluate Ad-RTS-IL-12 + veledimex as a single agent in the treatment of patients with brain cancer in the first half of 2015.
-We will report early data from this Phase 1 study as our abstract entitled "Intratumoral regulated expression of IL-12 as a gene therapy approach to treatment of glioma," has been accepted for presentation at the upcoming Society for Neuro-Oncology (SNO) 20th Annual Scientific Meeting, November 19-22, 2015 in San Antonio, TX.
+We intend to report early data from this Phase 1 study in our abstract titled "Intratumoral regulated expression of IL-12 as a gene therapy approach to treatment of glioma," has been accepted for presentation at the upcoming Society for Neuro-Oncology (SNO) 20th Annual Scientific Meeting, November 19-22, 2015 in San Antonio, TX.